zahidalichaudhry/CoolShopTest/README.md

 - when Main Activity created i check if session is available then directly go to profile otherwise stay on the Sign screen.
 # How did you cope with building the sample app without having access to the real back-end API.
 # Answer:
+- To achieve there was 2  options one is to  use local host services like XAMPP and create api PHP based other was to use local data base to for storage and calling.
+- I implement both so I can show you that I am comfortable with both.
+- When application will start you will see dialog box to chose your backend you can choose local or web.

+## API BASED USING PHP
+- To use this just copy folder name coolshoptest from root of this repository.
+Then import file coolshoptest.sql from DB folder which is inside this folder.
+- Change BASE_URL from Android file ApiUtils.kt form api package and then you can test it.
 - I used XAMPP local server and created PHP files Api files that access the MySQl data base.
 - I include the folder of server side coding.
 - DB folder have coolshoptest.Sql file you can import that to check db.